 There are many ways to export user license information from Microsoft 365.
 We will first work with Microsoft graph and then after that look at the other options.

-- Launch Powershell console as an administrator and execute below commands.
+- Launch PowerShell console as an administrator and execute below commands.

 # Install Microsoft Graph module if not already installed